easy-software-ufal/catalog-test-smells/docs/source/Issues in test steps/Issues in setup/index.rst

     Obscure In-Line Setup
     Oversharing On Setup
     Refused Bequest
+    Scattered Test Fixtures
+    Separate Fixture Files
     Share The World
     Superfluous Setup Data
     Taking Environment State For Granted
     Test Maverick
+    Test Objects Initialized In A Describe Block
+    Test Objects Initialized In Each Test
     Test Setup Is Somewhere Else
     The Cuckoo
     The Mother Hen